Ladies Hat Box - owned by N Gelland

 Inscriptions and markings

-Passenger Labels :
+Passenger labels :

 Contextual information

 This hat box was originally owned by Nancy Gelland.
-She gifted to Olga Ponsford (nee Cummings) for her trip to Waterloo Station in London, United Kingdom to board a ship to Australia.
+She gifted it to Olga Ponsford (nee Cummings) for her trip to Waterloo Station in London, United Kingdom to board a ship to Australia.

 The donor's parents, Olga and Alec Ponsford, were both born in the UK, and married in July 1935.
-In Australia, they worked at Fremantle Art Centre.
+In Australia, they worked at the Fremantle Art Centre.

 Keywords